bob-ros2/dindbox/README.md

 -   **Isolated Docker Environment**: Safely manage Docker resources without affecting the host system.
 -   **Dual-Interface Control**: Manage the environment via a REST API (with a web UI) or through the `Docker MCP Server`'s standard I/O interface, designed for integration with AI agents and language models.
 -   **Modern Web UI**: A user-friendly interface built with React and TypeScript to visualize and manage Docker resources.
+-   **Flexible Deployment Options**: Includes a standard `Dockerfile` based on Ubuntu with NVIDIA GPU support, and an alternative `Dockerfile.tiny` based on Alpine Linux for a lightweight, CPU-only deployment.
--   **GPU Acceleration**: Supports NVIDIA GPU passthrough for running GPU-intensive workloads within the DinD environment.
+-   **GPU Acceleration**: Supports NVIDIA GPU passthrough for running GPU-intensive workloads within the DinD environment (standard Dockerfile only).
 -   **Easy Deployment**: Get up and running with a single `docker-compose` command.
 -   **Persistent Storage**: The inner Docker daemon's state (images, containers, volumes) is persisted across restarts.
 -   **SSH Access**: Direct access to the container's shell and the inner Docker CLI.